OSEC-pl/obs/README.md

-This repo will (as of may 2020) contain the compilation of information related to OBS usage as teaching aid.
+This repo contains the compilation of information related to OBS usage as teaching aid.
 Mostly VT Classes, but other usage scenarios possible as well.

-More content to be added with a week.
-Stay tuned the watch this repo.
+So far we have:
+1. Windows 10 instructions for manual installation
+2. RHEL8/CentOS8 manual instructions
+3. Ansible playbook to automate deployment on RHEL8/CentOS8 (Contributed by @sbonevi)